Doug Bruno

-Richard Douglas Bruno (born November 7, 1950) is the head coach of the DePaul Blue Demons women's basketball team.
+Richard Douglas Bruno (born November 7, 1950) is the Special Assistant to the Vice President/Director of Athletics for Women’s Basketball and the former head coach of the DePaul Blue Demons women's basketball team.
 In 2016, he completed his 30th season as head coach.
 Under his tenure, the Blue Demons have qualified for post-season competition play in 24 of his 33 completed seasons, including the last 17 seasons.

 In 2007, Bruno completed a two-year term as President of the Women's Basketball Coaches Association, a position to which he was elected by his peers.

 High school and college

 Born Douglas Bruno in Normal, Illinois.
 Doug Bruno played high school basketball at Quigley Preparatory Seminary South.
 Bruno played college basketball at DePaul University under Basketball Hall of Fame coach Ray Meyer, earning a letter three years, and starting two seasons.